Optimal Robust Reinsurance with Multiple Insurers: Introduction

-While the optimal reinsurance problem with more than a single insurer or reinsurer has been well-studied in the one-period setting (see, e.g., \textcite{boonen2016role} and \textcite{BoonenGhossoub2019,BoonenGhossoub2021}), to our knowledge, its study in continuous time is limited.
-An exception is \textcite{Cao2023treeVchain}, who consider the reinsurance problem with multiple reinsurers, and compare different configurations of reinsurance agreements. \textcite{Bai2022} consider the case of two competing insurers in a hybrid Stackelberg game, who maximise their expected wealth with delay and show that their competition reduces their demand for reinsurance.
+While the optimal reinsurance problem with more than a single insurer or reinsurer has been well-studied in the one-period setting (see, e.g., \textcite{boonen2016role}, \textcite{BoonenGhossoub2019}, and \textcite{BoonenGhossoub2021}), to our knowledge, its study in continuous time is limited.
+An exception is \textcite{Cao2023treeVchain} and \textcite{Cao_Li_Young_Zou_2023}, who consider the reinsurance problem with multiple reinsurers and different configurations of reinsurance agreements. \textcite{Bai2022} consider the case of two competing insurers in a hybrid Stackelberg game, who maximise their expected wealth with delay and show that their competition reduces their demand for reinsurance.

 This work is distinct from the aforementioned literature in several ways.
 First, our focus is on the behaviour of an ambiguity-averse reinsurer who takes on potentially different contracts from \emph{multiple} insurers, each having different loss models.
-The reinsurer allows for distorting both the intensity and severity of the loss distributions, and moreover accounts for different degrees of ambiguity for each insurer's loss models using a weighted Kullback-Leibler divergence penalty.
-Second, rather than considering a specific reinsurance contract, we solve the Stackelberg game for a general reinsurance contract, encompassing proportional and excess-of-loss reinsurance.
-Our reinsurance contracts take the form of a \emph{retention function} $r(z, \alpha_k)$, where $z$ is the loss and $\alpha_k$ is an aspect of the contract chosen by the insurer.\footnote{For an overview of reinsurance forms, see, e.g., \textcite[Chapter 2]{Albrecher2017} or \textcite[Chapter I.4]{Asmussen2020}} We consider a broad class of retention functions which include most common reinsurance contracts, including proportional reinsurance and excess-of-loss reinsurance, with or without a policy limit.
-Third, we compare the wealth- and exponential utility- maximisation cases, bringing together these two distinct approaches in the literature.
+The reinsurer allows for distortions to both the intensity and severity of the loss distributions, and moreover accounts for different degrees of ambiguity for each insurer's loss models using a weighted Kullback-Leibler divergence penalty.
+Second, the losses faced by the different insurers consist of idiosyncratic losses, characteristic to each insurer individually, and systemic losses that affect all insurers simultaneously.
+Third, rather than considering a specific reinsurance contract, we solve the Stackelberg game for a general reinsurance contract, encompassing proportional and excess-of-loss reinsurance.
+Our reinsurance contracts take the form of a \emph{retention function} $r(z, \alpha_k)$, where $z$ is the loss and $\alpha_k$ is an aspect of the contract chosen by the insurer.\footnote{For an overview of reinsurance forms, see, e.g., \textcite[Chapter 2]{Albrecher2017} or \textcite[Chapter I.4]{Asmussen2020}.} We consider a broad class of retention functions which include most common reinsurance contracts, including proportional reinsurance and excess-of-loss reinsurance, with or without a policy limit.
+Fourth, we compare the wealth- and exponential utility- maximisation cases, bringing together these two distinct approaches in the literature.